aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 You won't login to the hackerbot_server, but the VM needs to be running to complete the lab.

-You don't need to login to the backup_server, but you will connect to it via SSH later in the lab.
+You don't need to login to the backup_server or web_server, but you will connect to them via SSH and http later in the lab.

-### If you are using Virtualbox (not oVirt)

-Leeds Beckett students will complete these labs using oVirt.
-Otherwise, if you have used SecGen to spin up local VMs, you need to ensure your VMs have permission to monitor networks by using promiscuous mode (Google is your friend).

 ### For marks in the module
 1. **You need to submit flags**.
 Note that the flags and the challenges in your VMs are different to other's in the class.
 Flags will be revealed to you as you complete challenges throughout the module.
 Flags look like this: ==flag{*somethingrandom*}==.
 Follow the link on the module page to submit your flags.